dknittel/rails_passion_project/passion_project/notes.md

 (done) Display view_stats and select player buttons on page with react

 Morning:
-Post to database with ajax
+(done)Post to database with ajax

 Afternoon: (teacher help)
-Remove selected players with react
+(done)Remove selected players with react

 Afternoon/night:
+Get full teams working
+Display teams?
 Get view_stats button working (with react?) (afternoon/night)

 If time:
-(just remove is picking and logout button for now) Update 'is picking' with react (skip?)
+(skip?)Display complete page with react or just normal button link (just remove is picking and logout button for now) Update 'is picking' with react (skip?)
 Logout link button
-(skip) Display finish draft button with react (skip?)Display complete page with react or just normal button link
+(skip) Display finish draft button with react fix register and login

 When home (stay up as late as you need):
 Prep what to say (30 min)